Thomas Worsley Staniforth: Life

 Thomas was born in Sheffield, England to Thomas Staniforth, a Grinder and Cordelia Worsley.
 His family lived in the Wicker area of the city.
-Prior to becoming interested in music, Thomas worked as an Accounting clerk.
-By the time of the 1871 Census he had relocated to Brighton and is described as an Organist.
-Thomas primarily worked at St Paul's Church, Brighton as Organist and Choirmaster and later moved onto a position as music master at Highgate School in London.
+Prior to becoming interested in music, Thomas worked as an accounting clerk.
+By the time of the 1871 Census he had relocated to Brighton and is described as an organist.
+Thomas primarily worked at St Paul's Church, Brighton as organist and choirmaster and later moved onto a position as music master at Highgate School in London.

 On 27 February 1872 his hymn O Thou Our Souls was chosen to be performed at St. Paul's Cathedral during a thanksgiving service for the recover of then Prince of Wales Edward VII.
-Other notable hymns composed by Staniforth include Jerusalem my happy home and St Paul He was also a regular contributor to the Sheffield Telegraph for whom he wrote articles on church history and music.
+Other notable hymns composed by Staniforth include Jerusalem my happy home - composed to celebrate the laying of the foundation stone of St Peter's, London Docks - and St Paul.
+He was also a regular contributor to the Sheffield Telegraph for whom he wrote articles on church history and music.

 Towards the end of the century he retired back to Sheffield.
 On 5 October 1898 he married Sarah Susannah Nicholson (Denton), a widower at the Wicker Parish church.
 He died on 25 March 1909 and was buried on 29 March 1909 at City Road Cemetery.
+His Musical Times obituary noted that Staniforth was "a brilliant and articulate performer on the organ and pianoforte...took a great interest in the musical history of Sheffield [and] was an excellent raconteur".

+Staniforth's younger sister was Cordelia Staniforth, who married Herbert Antcliffe of Eckington, Derbyshire.
+Their son, also Herbert Antcliffe, was a musicologist who edited Staniforth's Rondino Grazioso for piano, published by J H Larway in 1910.